formicidae-tracker/libarke/specs/specs.md

 | 0b111 | Heartbeat Request         | Required       | 0 or 2 bytes |

-Network command cannot use the RTR flag
+Network commands cannot use the RTR flag.

 ### 0b000 Software Reset Request

-Any node on the bus should implement this feature and reset itself after acknowledgement.
-The payload of this command is the target ID that need to perform the reset.
-A value of 0 resets all nodes of the choosen class(es)
+Any node on the bus must implement this feature in order to reset itself after acknowledging the command.
+The payload of this command is the target ID of the node that needs to perform a reset.
+A value of 0 resets all nodes of the specified class(es).

 * Payload:
   * Data Length: 1
   * Data fields:
-	* Byte 0: Target Node ID
+	* Byte 0: Target node ID

 ### 0b001 Timestamp Synchronization

-Not specified yet.
+Not yet specified.

 ### 0b010 Node ID Change Request

 Request a node to change its ID to a new one.
-It will trigger a software reset immediatly after.
+This triggers a subsequent software reset.
 The target ID cannot be 0.

 * Payload:
   * Data Length: 2
   * Data Fields:
-	* Byte 0: Target old ID, 0 does not broadcast
+	* Byte 0: Old target ID, cannot be 0 (broadcasts not possible)
-	* Byte 1: Target new ID, should be in 1 to 7 range
+	* Byte 1: New target ID, should be in 1 to 7 range

 ### 0b011 Node Internal Error Report

 These special messages are use by nodes to report important internal errors.
-There main use is for development debug and any production applications should not rely on these kind of error reporting.
+Their main purpose is for development debugging.
+Any production applications should not rely on this kind of error reporting.

 * Payload:
   * Data Length: 4
   * Data Fields:
 	* Byte 0: Class of the device issuing the error
 	* Byte 1: ID of the device issuing the error
-	* Bytes 2-3: Error Code, little endian word
+	* Bytes 2-3: Error code, little endian word

 ### 0b111 Heartbeat Request

-This command is used to request for the targeted nodes to transmit an heartbeat.
-The Host specifies an Heartbeat period in ms, and the targeted nodes are expected to transmit an heartbeat periodically after acknowledgment.
-If the period is 0 or simply omitted, a single heartbeat request should be sent by the targeted nodes.
+This command is used to request for the targeted nodes to transmit a heartbeat.
+The Host specifies an Heartbeat period in ms, and the targeted nodes are expected to transmit a heartbeat periodically after the acknowledgment.
+If the period is 0 or simply omitted, a single heartbeat requested from the targeted nodes.

-* Payload
+* Payload:
   * Data Length: 0 or 2
   * Data Fields:
-	* Bytes 0-1: Heartbeat period, in ms, little endian
+	* Bytes 0-1: Heartbeat period [ms], little endian

 ## Heartbeat Message Specification

-Heartbeat message are issued by nodes to monitor all the nodes live status.
-The CAN IDT would consist of 0b11 followed by the node unique ID (Node Class + ID).
-In the case the heartbeat is emitted following a single heartbeat request (node pinging/enumeration), the heartbeat should contain a firmware version information.
-In case of heartbeat periodically sent, the nodes should not transmit this information
+Heartbeat messages are issued by nodes to monitor their online status.
+The CAN IDT consists of 0b11 followed by the node's unique ID (Node Class + ID).
+In case the heartbeat is emitted following a single heartbeat request (node pinging/enumeration), the heartbeat must contain the firmware version information.
+In case of periodically sent heartbeats, the nodes must not transmit this information.

+* Payload:
   * Data Length 0, 2, 3 or 4.
   * Data Field :
   	* Byte 0 : Major Version number (required if any versionning is transmitted)
   	* Byte 1 : Minor Version number (required if any versionning is transmitted)
   	* Byte 2 : Patch Version number (optional)
   	* Byte 3 : Tweak Version number (optional)